 MaxSC is taking the following precautions to keep maintain a virus free environment.

-We are excited to be open and to see our members.
 Please take a few minutes to go over our FAQ and familiarize yourself with the new policies and procedures.
 All updates will be posted online and in our lobby.

 Question: Have there been any reported cases of COVID-19 at MaxSC?

 Answer: To date, there have been zero incidents resulting in the need for COVID-19 tracing at MaxSC

 Question: Can a portable air cleaner help with air filtration?

 Answer: The short answer is yes, according to experts like Joseph Allen, DSc, an assistant professor of exposure assessment science and director of the Healthy Buildings Program at Harvard University.

 Question: Is MaxSC keeping up with the COVID-19 stats in our area, especially gyms?

 Answer: Yes, all of our staff members stay up-to-date on the trends, news, and COVID-19 risk education and prevention.